sjscymru/action-s3-upload/README.md

 # Deploy S3 Github Action 🚀

-Github action to deploy a folder to an Amazon S3 bucket.
+Github action to deploy a folder, or a single file to an Amazon S3 bucket.
 This project is a fork of the excellent work of [lewandy/vue-s3-deployer](https://github.com/lewandy/vue-s3-deployer).
 The main differences are:

 * No build step included (so you can build the project with yarn or npm)